ericwq/nvide/README.md

 - `ROOT_PWD` is the root password.
 - `USER_PWD` is the `ide` user password.
-- `SSH_PUB_KEY` is the public key from the SSH client side.
+- `SSH_PUB_KEY` is the public key we just created.

-## Run the openrc-nvide container
+### Run the openrc-nvide container

-Please NOTE: the SSH/mosh image accepts both the password and public key login, user/password is supported if the public key is invalid/missing.
-Use the following command to start the SSH/mosh container.
+Please NOTE: the `openrc-nvide` image accepts both the password and public key login, user/password is supported if the public key is invalid/missing.
+Use the following command to start the container.

 ```sh
 $ docker run --env TZ=Asia/Shanghai --tty --privileged --volume /sys/fs/cgroup:/sys/fs/cgroup:rw \